miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 away from practical problems and losing sight of what you’re really trying to build.

+## The Concept of Forking in Software Development Raises Assumptions

 So I've spent long enough on building the foundation.
 Pipulate is a good portable home.
 And as such, it's designed to be cloned, but not necessarily forked.
 I call it forking for the concept closely aligns, but everyone working